Computing with light could slash the energy needs of neural networks

 Pause now to contemplate the significance of this simple bit of math.
 It means that if you encode a number as a beam of light of a certain intensity and another number as a beam of another intensity, send them through such a beam splitter, measure the two outputs with photodetectors, and negate one of the resulting electrical signals before summing them together, you will have a signal proportional to the product of your two numbers.

-Simulations of the integrated Mach-Zehnder interferometer found in Lightmatter's neural-network accelerator show three different conditions whereby light traveling in the two branches of the interferometer undergoes different relative phase shifts.
+Simulations of the integrated Mach-Zehnder interferometer found in Lightmatter's neural-network accelerator show three different conditions whereby light traveling in the two branches of the interferometer undergoes different relative phase shifts (0 degrees in a, 45 degrees in b, and 90 degrees in c).
 Lightmatter

 My description has made it sound as though each of these light beams must be held steady.
 In fact, you can briefly pulse the light in the two input beams and measure the output pulse.
 Better yet, you can feed the output signal into a capacitor, which will then accumulate charge for as long as the pulse lasts.
 Then you can pulse the inputs again for the same duration, this time encoding two new numbers to be multiplied together.
 Their product adds some more charge to the capacitor.
 You can repeat this process as many times as you like, each time carrying out another multiply-and-accumulate operation.